-Rebecca Beardmore is a Canadian-born contemporary artist working across printmaking, photography and installation.
+Rebecca Beardmore is a Canadian-born contemporary artist based in Sydney, working across printmaking, photography and installation.
 Beardmore completed her undergraduate studies at Sydney College of the Arts, University of Sydney, before returning to Canada to undertake postgraduate research at the University of Alberta.
 After a three months residency in Tokyo, Japan she returned to Sydney in 2001.

 Rebecca Beardmore’s works are situated very much on the boundaries of perception, having a fugitive presence that is almost an absence, in which the viewer is partially reflected – setting up a provocative and shifting relationship between the artist, the work, its meaning, and the viewer.
 Her work plays on the limitations of visual experience, setting up a subtle interplay between image, text, and material surface where each layer is presented with such fragility that they cannot be collectively discerned.